Skip to Content

 The Red Line Extension to 130th Street has been discussed longer than many Streetsblog readers and contributors have been alive.
 (The fact that in 2023, the project was slated to get a $1.973 billion grant, provides a clue to which year it was first promised. - Ed.)

 So one can be forgiven for skepticism about the budget statement, "CTA expects major construction of this project to begin in late 2025."
-That's especially true when that sentence is immediately followed by "The project start date is dependent on securing full project funding" But the CTA was confident enough to include that goal in the press release announcing the proposed budget.
-"This transformational project will provide greatly improved transit access and connectivity to the Far South Side," it states.
+That's especially true because that sentence is immediately followed by "The project start date is dependent on securing full project funding" But the CTA was confident enough to include that goal in the press release for the proposed budget, stating, "This transformational project will provide greatly improved transit access and connectivity to the Far South Side."

 The CTA expects to spend around $3.96 billion on the Red Line Extension over the next four years.

-The CTA will also begin renovations on several stations.
-Most notably, there will be the long-discussed renovation of the State/Lake Loop Elevated station (not to be confused with the Red Line's Lake stop a little further south.)
-The new station will have wider platforms and a semi-transparent roof sheltering both platforms.
+The agency will also begin renovations on several stations.
+Most notably, there's the long-discussed renovation of the State/Lake Loop Elevated station (not to be confused with the Red Line's Lake subway stop a little further south.)
+The new State/Lake station will have wider platforms and a semi-transparent roof sheltering both platforms.

 Rendering of a train's-eye view of the station, looking east.